waptik/epubgen/README.md

 ```

-## Demo Code:

-Please see the tests.

 ## Demo Preview:

 ![Demo Preview](demo_preview.png?raw=true)

 _From Lewis Carroll "Alice's Adventures in Wonderland", based on text at https://www.cs.cmu.edu/~rgs/alice-table.html and images from http://www.alice-in-wonderland.net/resources/pictures/alices-adventures-in-wonderland._

+Please see the tests for the code used.

 ## Credits